-SUBJECT:

-CITY-WIDE STREETLIGHT LIGHT EMITTING DIODE CONVERSION PROGRAM - (PHASE ONE - DESIGN) APPROVAL OF WORK ORDER 1611216 FOR \$1,150,000; PROFESSIONAL SERVICES AGREEMENT WITH DESIGN SERVICES, INC. DBA BENYA BURNETT CONSULTANCY RFP #1569, FOR \$855,290; PERMISSIBLE USE OF GREENHOUSE GAS ALLOWANCE VALUE AND PROCEEDS POLICY AND AUTHORIZE USE OF GREEN HOUSE GAS ALLOWANCES FOR QUALIFYING
+- FROM: PUBLIC UTILITIES DEPARTMENT - SUBJECT: CITY-WIDE STREETLIGHT LIGHT EMITTING DIODE CONVERSION PROGRAM - (PHASE ONE - DESIGN) APPROVAL OF WORK ORDER 1611216 FOR \$1,150,000; PROFESSIONAL SERVICES AGREEMENT WITH DESIGN SERVICES, INC. DBA BENYA BURNETT CONSULTANCY RFP #1569, FOR \$855,290; PERMISSIBLE USE OF GREENHOUSE GAS ALLOWANCE VALUE AND PROCEEDS POLICY AND AUTHORIZE USE OF GREEN HOUSE GAS ALLOWANCES FOR QUALIFYING PROJECTS -DIRECT SUBMITTAL

-PROJECTS

-ISSUES:
+ISSUES;

-The issues for Board of Public Utilities consideration are approval of Work Order 1611216 for \$1,150,000, and a Professional Services Agreement with Design Services, Inc. dba Benya Burnett Consultancy, of Davis, CA, RFP #1569 for \$855,290 for design services for a streetlight LED conversion project; and to recommend City Council approval of the Permissible Use Of Greenhouse Gas Allowance Value And Proceeds Policy, and authorize the City Manager, or his designee, to make changes to the policy in accordance with the goals of Assembly Bill 32 for the benefit of Riverside's retail electric ratepayers, and authorize the City Manager, or his designee, to attest and file the annual Electric Distribution Utility Use of Allocated Allowance Form to the California Air Resources Board.
+Recommend City Council approve Work Order 1611216 for \$1,150,000, a Professional Services Agreement with Design Services, Inc. dba Benya Burnett Consultancy, of Davis, CA, RFP #1569 for \$855,290 for design services for a streetlight LED conversion project; the Permissible Use Of Greenhouse Gas Allowance Value And Proceeds Policy; authorize the City Manager, or his designee, to make changes to the policy in accordance with the goals of Assembly Bill 32 for the benefit of Riverside's retail electric ratepayers; and authorize the City Manager, or his designee, to attest and file the annual Electric Distribution Utility Use of Allocated Allowance Form to the California Air Resources Board.